Expand your organization into Spain — without a Spanish entity

 We specialize in expansion solutions to support foreign organizations setting up in Spain.
 Our Spain PEO & Employer of Record, or payroll outsourcing services, give you everything you need to expand your business, without the need for a formal entity in Spain.

 Our in-house talent acquisition team can even recruit your local workforce for you, as well as handling any ongoing HR, payroll and compliance management.
 Our team will provide everything you need to expand into Spain rapidly, while potentially saving you thousands in setup costs.

 Our Spain Employer of Record solution supports businesses expanding into Spain, removing the need to set up a local legal subsidiary.

 Employment & Labor Laws in Spain

 Employment contracts in Spain

 Spain’s employment laws are unique, and industries/job types can have their own sets of regulations.
-It is therefore important that you always completely understand the relevant regulations when trying to expand and hire a workforce in the country.
+It is therefore important that you always completely understand the legal requirements relevant to your industry, before expansion and hire in Spain.